pengj7/ML-Emotion-Recognition-Project/README.md

 18. from tqdm.notebook import tqdm and from keras.preprocessing.image import load_img
 19. initiate the extract_features function
 20. using the extract_features function, extract features from training and testing dataframes
-21. import necessary components for neural network, list of all requirements are shown below
+21. import necessary components for neural network, list of all requirements are shown below in 21.1

+21.1.

       from keras.utils import to_categorical

       from keras.preprocessing.image import load_img

       from keras.models import Sequential

       from keras.layers import Dense, Conv2D, Dropout, Flatten, MaxPooling2D

       from keras.layers import BatchNormalization

 23. normalize the data by dividing the training and testing features by max pixel density value
 24. import LabelEncoder from sklearn.preprocessing and utilize to fit labels for training set